ethanillingsworth/README-templates/Contributing.md

 * Read the [docs](#docs) first!
 If it's already there theres no point adding it.
 * Check issues for ideas, issues are a great place to find documentation to add or edit.
-* Provide examples for the area youre writing for (eg. showing a code example of how to use the `save` function)
+* Provide examples for the area youre writing for (eg. showing a code example of how to use the `function` function)